 In-Depth Review of the Barista Express

-The Barista Express isn’t cheap, but it comes with a range of interesting features.
+The Sage Barista Express isn’t cheap, but it comes with a range of interesting features.
 The PID temperature control, for example, delivers hot water at just the right temperature for maximum taste extraction.
 It also has dose control and extensive coffee customisation options.
 Most importantly, it produces fantastic espresso – although it may take a few tries to hit the sweet spot.

 Appearance and Design

 The Sage by Heston Blumenthal the Barista Express is certainly a coffee machine that stands out.
 With a design that mimics commercial machines, it’s a “statement” appliance that looks fantastic on a kitchen counter.
 The build quality also go a long way to justifying the high price tag.

 As we mentioned, it has a range of interesting features.
 The PID temperature control allows the machine to pass hot water over coffee at just the right temperature.
 This is vital for extracting maximum flavour.
 It also has low pressure pre-infusion for improved taste, along with a built-in filtration system.

 It’s also relatively quiet once the beans have been ground.

 Firstly, the Sage Barista Express isn’t a “true” bean-to-cup machine.
 While it includes an integrated grinder, which is why we’ve included it on this site, you need to grind into the filter and tamp it yourself.
 This is a drawback if you’d like the coffee making process to be automated.

 On the other hand, the machine is great if you like complete control over how your coffee tastes.
 There are 10 different settings for coffee dose, which is more than many other bean-to-cup machines.
 There are also options for adjusting temperature and it can make one or two cups.